-- Works best on: Windows XP and above or Mac OS 10.8 and above
+- Works best on: Windows 7 SP1 and above or Mac OS 10.12 and above

-- Try it first: The free RootsMagic Essentials includes many core features of the full version.
+- Try it first: The free RootsMagic Essentials includes the full version’s core features.

 - Mobile app: RootsMagic App for iOS and Android lets you view (but not edit) your RootsMagic files, and convert files from other genealogy software to RootsMagic files.